flowersteam/flowersteam.github.io/_posts/2026-02-27-ThePhylogeneticsOfArtifacts.md

 One option, inspired by d'Huy's work, would be to identify high-level semantic features of generated text: defining genes as meaningful structural elements of a response and alleles as the specific values they take.
 This would produce a functional and interpretable comparison between models.
 However, d'Huy's approach requires significant manual effort and was feasible precisely because the number of myths he studied remained small.
 In the current landscape of LLMs — where more than 300 new text-generation models are published every day on the HuggingFace hub — this kind of hand-crafted analysis is simply not scalable.

 A more explicit automatic approach would be to let each model generate full continuations from a set of contexts, and then compare those continuations using an embedding model.
 Here, the continuation plays the role of the allele and the context plays the role of the gene.
-This method has been explored with promising results [8], but generating long texts iteratively is costly in both time and compute.
-Another proposed idea was to estimate a KL divergence between models about the probability they associate to different texts going back to this idea of LLMs seen as populations of texts [7] also with great results but still requiring long texts.
+This method has been explored recently with very promising results using long text generations [[8]](#references).
+Another proposed approach estimates a KL divergence between models based on the probability they each assign to a set of texts — going back to the idea of LLMs as populations of texts — also with strong results on long texts [[7]](#references).

-We opted for a different, more lightweight approach: treating the next token (4 characters in practice) generated by the model as the allele for a given context gene.
+PhyloLM was designed with a different, more lightweight approach: treating the next token (4 characters in practice) generated by the model as the allele for a given context gene.
 This is directly grounded in the definition of a LLM — P(token | context) — and is cheap to evaluate.
 It captures the evolutionary trace we are looking for: as a model is finetuned, the probability it assigns to each token given a context shifts, reflecting the selective pressure applied to its population of texts.
 In the next section we will see how this quantity is used in practice to compare models and build a phylogenetic tree of LLMs.

 #### Selective pressure and drift in LLMs
 We have discussed several times how finetuning corresponds to selective pressure in the biological framework — let's now develop this further.
 As introduced in section about what is a LLM, once pretrained, a model represents a population that will be shaped and refined by each successive finetuning stage, each one applying a selective pressure on the population of texts the model represents.